Preparing for the World Quaker Plenary: Quaker Voices from Around the World

 Then World Quaker Voices is the course for you.

 The course has been developed by long-standing Woodbrooke Associate Tutor Jasmine Piercy, a British Quaker living in Slovenia.
 She has previously led several European Quaker Voices courses for Woodbrooke, and has coordinated Quaker Voluntary Action working retreats across Europe.
 Jasmine says “I’m excited to be getting this course off the ground at a time when our Quaker world is opening up to new post-pandemic online connections.
-Really looking forward to meeting the first cohort of participants and growing our community through shared exploration.”
+Really looking forward to meeting the participants and growing our community through shared exploration.”

 There is no charge for participating, but you are encouraged to make a donation towards the costs if you are able, under our ‘pay as led’ scheme.